Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Numerical experiments

 In the fully developed turbulent phase, spectral behavior shows that Roe maintains energy levels reasonably well up to $k \approx 20$, while LD-Roe underestimates energy in this range and exhibits a high-wavenumber pile-up for $k > 20$.
 Adding Vreman to LD-Roe mitigates, but does not completely remove, the pile-up.
 Roe--Vreman introduces extra dissipation for $k > 30$, improving high-wavenumber behavior.

-In summary, Roe provides the most consistent performance across both transitional and turbulent stages in the inviscid TGV.
+In summary, Roe gives the closest overall agreement among the tested configurations across the transitional and turbulent stages of the inviscid TGV.
 The inclusion of a weak Vreman SGS model enhances dissipation at high wavenumbers, improving the turbulent regime but slightly reducing accuracy during transition.
 Notably, this conclusion differs from that of the viscous TGV case.
 In the following section, we refine the SGS constant to assess whether a higher value yields improved performance under inviscid conditions.